chef/chef-workstation/docs-chef-io/content/workstation/knife_azurerm.md

 `-N`, `--node-name NAME`

-:   The name of the node and client to delete, if it differs from the
+:   The unique identifier of the node and client to delete, if it differs from the
     server name.
 Only has meaning when used with the '--purge' option.

 `--print-after`